 The Puddle Family of Bodnant Garden

-Together they transformed the garden with this influx of exotic plants from Asia and America.
-They also worked closely together on the garden’s plant breeding programme producing many hybrids, especially rhododendrons, from the new plant discoveries.
+With this influx of exotic new plants from Asia and South America they transformed the garden.
+They also worked closely together on the garden’s plant breeding programme producing many hybrids, especially rhododendrons, from these new plant discoveries.
 Frederick's skill took Bodnant Garden to gold success at several Chelsea Flower Shows and he was awarded the RHS Victoria Medal of Honour alongside his employer.

 From 1947 Frederick's son Charles followed in his footsteps to become head gardener and was also awarded the RHS Victoria Medal of Honour for his horticultural achievements.
 Charles Puddle was at the helm when Bodnant Garden was given into the care of the National Trust in 1949.

-The challenge of following in the footsteps of the Puddles was taken up in 2007 by Troy Smith - a former student gardener at Bodnant and now head gardener at Sissinghurst in Kent.
+The challenge of following in the footsteps of the Puddles was taken up in 2007 by Troy Smith - who returned after working as a former student gardener at Bodnant.
 Our current head gardener John Rippin took over in 2015, coming from the National Trust gardens of Hidcote and Castle Drogo.